xayanide/file-folder-loader/README.md

 ## Usage & Examples

 > [!WARNING]
-> By default, `isImportEnabled` is `true` when using `loadModulePaths()`.
+> By default, `shouldImport` is `true` when using `loadModulePaths()`.
 The module blindly imports modules unsandboxed.
 Only import modules from places you know.
 Modules that self-invoke code as soon as they're imported can have dangerous side-effects.

 ### Example 1: Loading Folder Paths